HamzaAlmahrous/zero-numbers-game/README.md

 ## Search Algorithms in AI

-this game done with flutter and the main purpose of its to understand and use algorithms like:
+this game done with flutter and the main purpose of it to understand and use algorithms like:

 - DFS (Depth First Search),
 - BFS (Breadth First Search),
 - UCS (Uniform Cost Search (Dijkstra for large graphs),
 - A* Search Algorithm.

-I used this algorithms to get to the solution to every level of the game and gave the player a hint when he stuck somewhere.
+I used these algorithms to get to the solution to every level of the game and gave the player a hint when he stuck somewhere.

 This project is a starting point for a Flutter application.